aa-sikkkk/satya/docs/PROJECT_OVERVIEW.md

 ## 🎯 Key Objectives

-The NEBedu project is guided by the following core objectives:
+The Satya project is guided by the following core objectives:

 1.  **Maximize Accessibility:** Ensure the learning companion is fully functional offline and requires minimal system resources to run on commonly available computers (targeting 4GB RAM systems).
 Provide comprehensive support for both English and Nepali languages to cater to diverse student needs and promote inclusivity.
 2.  **Deliver High-Quality Education:** Offer comprehensive coverage of the Grade 10 curriculum with engaging, interactive content designed for effective learning.
 Implement adaptive learning pathways and robust progress tracking mechanisms to personalize the learning experience and address individual student needs.